sorriso/myndo/README.md

 # Purpose
-A tool (for unix environment) aiming to:
+A tool (only tested on unix environment yet) aiming to:
 * automate cluster installation hosting micro service (i.e. containers)
 * explore cluster configuration & use.
 * provide "sandboxing" capability to allow focusing on micro service / business usage -> do NOT used it "as is" for production (i.e harden / secure it before)